aci-ref/facilitation_leading_practices/activities/05-assistance.md

 implement.
 Firstly, it is important to consider various options relative to both the researcher’s immediate needs and long-term goals.
-Additionally, the Facilitator should explain reasons for recommending a specific solution over others, especially when an easier, but less impactful solution may already be apparent.
+Additionally, the Facilitator should explain reasons for recommending a specific solution over others, especially when an easier but less impactful solution may already be apparent.
 Facilitators should also explain their level of confidence in the researcher’s ability to implement various approaches or solutions, potentially based upon